 .

-Create a Client for the CLI
+Create a client for the CLI

-CLI we need to set up an additional
+CLI, you need to set up an additional

 To do this, proceed exactly as above, but use tenzir-cli